 The demand for chemicals and materials is strongly dependent on healthy macro-economic conditions such as GDP and industrial growth.
 The economic recession of 2008-2009 had significant adverse impacts on Dow Chemical's business, leading to a decline in revenues of over 23%.
 While the global economy has recovered quite significantly from its low point during the recession of 2008-2009, it is still not completely out of the woods and hence a majority of Dow's divisions, with the exception of Agricultural Products, are expected to continue to face an uncertain macro environment in the short to medium term.

 In recent years, the global paints & coatings industry has seen increased monitoring from environmental agencies, primarily due to VOC (Volatile Organic Compounds) emissions which present a threat to the ozone layer.
 Restrictions also exist over the safety of genetically modified (GM) seeds/traits, which have to undergo a rigorous process for approval.
 Such regulatory actions have the potential to adversely impact both market share and margins for the company's key divisions, such as Performance Plastics & Materials and Agricultural Products.

 Price uncertainty in hydrocarbon-based raw materials

 Many of Dow Chemical's divisions rely on raw materials which are primarily hydrocarbon-based.
-This is especially applicable to the Performance Plastics & Materials and the Feedstock, Hydrocarbons and Energy division, which together constitute over 63% of the Trefis price estimate.
-Examples of hydrocarbon-based feedstock include ethylene, propylene and benzene.
-Hydrocarbon prices are highly volatile due to their dependence on various macroeconomic and political factors, and any sudden fluctuations can lead to major changes in the margins of these divisions.
+This is especially applicable to the Performance Plastics and Performance Materials divisions, which together constitute almost 60% of our current price estimate for the company.
+Examples of hydrocarbon-based feedstock include ethylene, propylene, and benzene.
+Hydrocarbon prices are highly volatile due to their dependence on various macroeconomic and political factors, and therefore, any sudden fluctuations in commodity prices can lead to major changes in the operating margins of these divisions.

 How Does Trefis Modelling Work?